Tao Bu Keng 蔡厝港斗母宫 2016

 During the days where the Nine Emperor Gods arrive for consultation, they usually end with the spirit mediums coming out of trance with the help of the committee members, who are equipped with the knowledge of how to bring them to trance, and bringing them out of trance.

 Touring the “kampong”

 During the sixth day of the celebration, Tao Bu Keng temple will have a small scale yewkeng (游境) and another invite water (请水) ritual at a private jetty off Lim Chu Kang road, which was the old location where they invited water.
 The Nine Emperor Gods will all arrive for this ritual.
 Accompanied by the temple’s committee members and hundreds of devotees, they will proceed to the dimly-lit jetty where a Taoist priest is engaged to conduct the ritual.
-After the Taoist priest is done with the chanting, the First Emperor God will walk to the pier and collect a bucket of water from the water body below.
+After the Taoist priest is done with the chanting, the First Emperor God will walk to the pier and a bucket of water is collected from the water body below.
 Thereafter, the bucket of water is held on the head of a committee member, wrapped up in the symbolic yellow cloth of Tao Bu Keng temple.

 After a long and weary night, the spirit mediums come out of trance.